cambiegroup/flowchem/docs/development/additional/add_device/add_as_plugin.md

 from flowchem.components.pumps.pump import Pump
 ```
 [!NOTE]
-You can also inherit from an existing component in `flowchem.components` instead of the base `FlowchemComponent`.
+Whenever possible, consider inheriting from an existing component in `flowchem.components` rather than directly from the
-For example, instead of inheriting directly from `FlowchemComponent`, you may inherit from a specialized class such as
+base `FlowchemComponent`.
+For instance, you might inherit from a specialized class like Pump in
-Pump located in `flowchem.components.pumps.pump`.
+`flowchem.components.pumps.pump`.
+This approach lets you take full advantage of FlowChem's hierarchical structure—reusing
-This approach allows you to reuse predefined API endpoints and behavior, saving development time.
-However,
+built-in API endpoints and behavior, improving interoperability, and reducing development effort.
-it’s important to ensure that your device's methods match the expected interface (ontology) of the inherited component.
-You must adapt your implementation accordingly.
-If the mapping between your device and the inherited component is not straightforward, **we do not recommend** this
-approach, as it can lead to confusion and broken API behavior.

-For example:
+We **strongly encourage** this when your device closely aligns with an existing component.
+However, **use caution**: your
+device must conform to the interface (ontology) expected by the component you inherit from.
+If adapting your
+implementation to fit the inherited interface requires unnatural workarounds or compromises clarity, this approach may
+lead to unexpected API issues or maintenance headaches.
+In such cases, **it’s better to inherit from**
+`FlowchemComponent` **directly** and define a clean, device-specific implementation.

+For example, in case of inherent of a already implemented component:
 ```python
 ...